Siege of Esztergom (1242)

-The siege of Esztergom took place in the winter of 1241.
+The siege of Esztergom took place in the winter of early 1242.
 Following the hard-fought but decisive Mongol victory at the Battle of Mohi, Batu Khan pillaged the lands of the Kingdom of Hungary, with particular focus on soft targets such as small villages and towns.
 One exception was Esztergom, the capital and largest, wealthiest city in the Kingdom of Hungary until its destruction.
-It was the last city to be looted and destroyed by Batu Khan before he sent a reconnaissance party against the Holy Roman Empire and later withdrew of all Mongol forces from central Europe back to Russia.
+It was the last city to be looted and destroyed by Batu Khan before he sent a reconnaissance party against the Holy Roman Empire and later withdrew all of the Mongol forces from central Europe back to Russia.
 Most of the information on the siege and its aftermath comes from the chronicle of Roger of Torre Maggiore, the Italian (Apulian) archbishop of Split.

 Background

 Following the Mongol conquest of the Kievan Rus states, the Cumans fled from their former lands and appealed to King Béla IV of Hungary for refuge, which he accepted on the condition they provide him military service.
 Batu Khan immediately threatened the king to round up all the Cumans or be annihilated.
 King Béla IV refused, and his kingdom was subsequently invaded.
-Béla as unable to secure military support from any other European states, bar Moravia, Bohemia, and the Polish duchies, which the Mongols dealt with separately.
+Béla was unable to secure military support from any other European states, bar Moravia, Bohemia, and the Polish duchies, which the Mongols dealt with separately.

 Béla's kingdom was ill-prepared for the Mongol invasion.
 At the time, Hungary was one of the poorest and most sparsely populated areas of Europe.
 The population was estimated at slightly over 2 million in the mid-thirteenth century despite its large land area, with the largest city, Esztergom, having only 12,000 inhabitants.
 Its armies consisted primarily of light cavalry with some light infantry, and only a handful of crossbowmen, mounted knights, and heavy infantry, in contrast to the areas further west where such troops were nearly ubiquitous.
 The focus on light cavalry made Béla's army appear "oriental" to Western observers.
 Most critically, Hungary had an almost complete lack of stone fortifications, with less than a dozen stone castles; even the nobles mostly relied on wood and earth forts.

 The Mongols were very successful in their initial advance.
 After sacking Buda, they won a large victory over Béla at the Battle of Mohi, which effectively wiped out most of Hungary's army in a day.
 After this they proceeded to lay waste to most of Hungary's unfortified places, with particular devastation inflicted on the plains regions, where 50-80% of settlements were destroyed.
 The Mongols also searched stringently for King Béla.
 In early 1242, they crossed the frozen Danube river, hoping to pillage the richest territories of the kingdom of Hungary.